Personal, Social and Health Education

 What does it mean for students in the Sixth Form at Belper School?

-PSHE Education is integrated into all aspects of life at Belper School and Sixth Form; classroom teaching, tutor groups, socials times, and enrichment opportunities.
-The development of the whole person is central to Belper School and Sixth Formers education.
+PSHE Education and Citizenship are integrated into all aspects of life at Belper School & Sixth Form; classroom teaching, tutor groups, socials times, and enrichment opportunities.
+The development of the whole person is central to Belper School & Sixth Formers education.

-The Head of Sixth Form and Assistant Head of Sixth Form meet individually or collectively with the school Careers Advisor throughout the year to discuss the continuous development of PSHE education and Citizenship within the school and to organise the programme of talks, lectures and workshops.
+The Sixth Form Team meet individually or collectively with the schools Careers Advisor throughout the year to discuss the continuous development of PSHE education and Citizenship within the school and to organise the programme of talks, lectures and workshops.

 PSHE Delivery Post 16

-Tutor Groups receive one period per week dedicated to the delivery of PSHE for both Year 12 and Year 13.
-The aim of PSE education in the Tutor Group is to allow development of these and other ideas in discussion groups led by the tutor.
-The Tutor is not expected to be an expert in these fields but, as an informed adult, should be able to prompt lively and productive discussion.
+Tutor groups receive dedicated times to the delivery of PSHE for both Years 12 & 13.
+The aim of PSHE education in the Tutor Group is to allow development of these and other ideas in discussion groups led by the form tutor.
+The form tutor is not expected to be an expert in these fields but, as an informed adult, should be able to prompt lively and productive discussion.
 Students should start to appreciate some of the decisions that could face them now and in later life.
-A structure of sessions is available at the start of the year as detailed below.
-However, the timing and delivery method of these is not fixed in order to allow flexibility with specific interests and/or the needs of groups and individuals.
+A structure of sessions is available at the start of the year as detailed below, however, the timing and delivery method of these is not fixed in order to allow flexibility with specific interests and/or needs of groups and individuals.

-Assemblies are held once per fortnight and delivered by the Director of Sixth Form, a senior member of staff or an outside speaker.
-Throughout the year there are a number of set themes that are linked to moral, spiritual or cultural themes.
+Assemblies are held once per fortnight and delivered by the Head of Sixth Form, a senior member of staff or an outside speaker.
+Throughout the year there are a number of set themes that are linked to Moral, Spiritual or Cultural themes.

 Outside speakers provide a wealth of specialist expertise and support covering a wide range of topics.
 Guests to the Sixth Form include: